-USCIS wait times are long, and you may be asking: "Is there is any way to speed up this process?”
+Waiting times for U.S. Citizenship and Immigration Services (USCIS) are long, and you might ask: “Is there any way to speed up this process?”
 Yes, in certain circumstances, there is!

-Expedite requests for various USCIS forms can be made by anyone with a compelling reason that meets the specific USCIS requirements.
-It can be difficult to get USCIS to approve an expedite request, but common reasons for making a request include emergency family matters, such as needing your travel permit quickly in order to visit a sick family member, or financial matters, such as needing your work visa due to severe loss of income.
-Note that this financial need must exceed the general and expected need to be able to work in order to support oneself.
+Expedite requests for various USCIS forms can be made by anyone with a compelling reason as long as they meet the specific USCIS requirements.
+It can be difficult to get USCIS to approve a request for an expeditious decision, but there are common reasons for making such a request.
+The most commonly cited reasons include emergency family matters, such as needing your travel permit quickly in order to visit a sick family member, or financial matters, such as needing your work visa due to severe loss of income.
+It is worth noting that this financial need must exceed the general and expected need to be able to work to support oneself.

 If you meet one or more of the eligibility requirements listed above, you or your attorney will need to call the USCIS customer support number at 1 (800) 375-2853.
 This can be done at any point in case processing, as long as you have already received your receipt notice(s) which contain your receipt number(s).
 In some cases, you may need to wait until biometrics requirements have been completed before you can expedite your case.